brandur/sorg/content/passages-drafts/002-japan.md

   some of it anyway).
 * There are vending machines everywhere and they dispense everything from hot drinks to fried food.
-Prices are the same as local convenience stores so there's no reason not to use them.
+Prices are the same as local convenience stores so there's no reason to avoid them.
 Tommy Lee Jones, a figurehead for Suntory's Boss brand, is depicted on them throughout the country.

 ![Boss](/assets/passages/002-japan/boss@2x.jpg)